 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes Low level internal glazing should be checked for safety glass.
+Internal joinery and kitchen fittings Repair category 2 Notes The door to a bedroom has been removed.
+Replacement is required.
+Low level internal glazing should be checked for safety glass.